romland/llemmings/README.md

 If you cheated, flag the line with a "HUMAN: ..." comment in the code.

-_Tip: You can check commit history and you'll get the gist._

 Currently I have settled for commit messages like this:
 ```
 Commit title